 Then the girl: “I wonder why my father lies about the hay.
 He is given to lying about things that would be nice, if they were true.”

-After dinner, her father indulges his ritual smoke, stands to leave, accepts an armful of rhubarb the Mrs. cuts quickly from the yard, then walks outside to start the car and says only this, without touching his daughter upon leave-taking: “Try not to fall into the fire, you.”
+After dinner, her father indulges his ritual smoke, stands to leave, accepts an armful of rhubarb the Mrs. cuts quickly from the yard, then walks outside to start the car and says only this, without so much as touching his daughter upon departure: “Try not to fall into the fire, you.”

 She then asks us, “Why did he leave without so much as a good-bye, without even mentioning that he would come back for me?”

-Keegan takes us through a young girl’s summer idyll in its remaining pages, unsure whether her father will ever return, those details, like so many others, unspoken.
+Keegan takes us through a young girl’s summer idyll in its remaining pages, she unsure whether her father will ever return.
+Those details, like so many others, unspoken.

-Meanwhile, she learns day by day what it is to live in and for that day, their unhurried rhythms and rituals taking steady root as she blossoms under the watchful, caring eyes of this couple whose love for her is expressed in myriad, everyday ways, and whose own life together eventually reveals far more than we are privy to initially.
+Meanwhile, she learns day by day what it is to live in and for that day, their unhurried rhythms and rituals taking steady root as she blossoms under the watchful, caring eyes of this couple.
+Their love for her is no mere verbal exercise, but is expressed in myriad, everyday ways.
+And along the way, their own life together eventually reveals far more than we are privy to initially.

-Besides her universally acclaimed brevity, Keegan’s other genius is in taking us into the inner perceptual world of a young girl, taking cues on her unfolding life with simple awareness, reminding us that the almost startling newness and discovery we see in infants as they take in more of the world with each blink does not turn off as that world broadens out evermore.
+Besides her universally acclaimed brevity, Keegan’s other genius is in taking us into the inner perceptual world of a young girl, taking cues on her unfolding life from her simple attention and awareness.
+The girl reminds us that the almost startling newness and discovery we see in infants as they take in more of the world with each blink need not turn off as that world broadens out evermore.

 Reflecting near the tale’s end on her reading with Kinsella, she observes: